Shippable/docs/sources/release/configuration.md

 At this point, Shippable will parse all configuration files in the sync repository and create your pipeline(s).
 You will see a visualization of the the jobs and resources from your `shippable.jobs.yml` and your `shippable.resources.yml` in the Single Pane of Glass (SPOG).

+###Testing your configuration

+You might want to see how your pipelines will look as you're working on your syncRepo.
+We offer a **Dry run** feature where you can view your pipelines prior to adding them.

+For more on this, check out the [Testing your pipeline config docs](/release/single-pane-of-glass-spog/#dry-run).

 ###Troubleshooting errors

 If your rSync job fails or you do not see what you expected, you likely have a configuration error.
 Click on the rSync job in the SPOG view to see the console.
 Expand the **Executing Managed Task: rSync** section and then the **/home/shippable/micro/nod/stepExec/managed/rSync/run.sh** sections.
 This is the section that shows the console for your configuration.
 Configuration errors are shown highlighted in red at the end of this section as shown below.